ojolao/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+    1.)
+Follow Up: The To-Do List Automator

+    Other Ideas:
+    Follow Up: Making Your To-Do List Flow
+    Follow Up: The To-Do List Sequencer

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+    When you need to know what's next

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+    The order of items in a list matters.
+Many to-do list apps don't get this.
+Follow Up is a product that allows you to create your to-do list and arrange the items in the order you'd like to get things done.
+So you never have to wonder what comes next.

 ## Problem ##
   > Describe the problem your product solves.
+    To-do lists are great for generating lists, but not always in a particular order.
+This affects productivity because users often generate lists and forget about them, or set reminders for tasks that they then ignore.
+Many people make lists to forget about them.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  By allowing users to create their to do lists and arrange the tasks in a desired order, Follow Up helps users plan their days and projects so that users will always know what task they should be tackling next according to their plan.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Follow Up is the simplest way to plan your day"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Visit us at www.___

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Not only is Follow Up simple and elegant, it's planning feature was exactly what I needed to get things done.
+I knew what was next on my plan, and I got to check off items as I completed them, not work on tasks randomly and forget to follow up."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+   Visit us at www.___